faatthy/SPI-Slave-with-Single-Port-RAM/README.md

 		+ SPI.v: design of SPI block
 		+ RAM.v: design of RAM block
 		+ instantiation.v: top module
-		+ run.tcl: tcl file to run design on Vivado and extract elaboration_shcematic.pdf, synthesized_shcematic.pdf, utilization report and report timing in addition to run  elaboration, synthesis, implementation and generates bitstream file
+		+ run.txt: txt file to run design on Vivado and extract elaboration_shcematic.pdf, synthesized_shcematic.pdf, utilization report and report timing in addition to run  elaboration, synthesis, implementation and generates bitstream file
 	+ Testbench folder:
 		+ SPI.v: Verilog file represent SPI Slave block
     		+ RAM.v: Verilog file represent Single Port Async RAM
-    		+ SystemLevel.v: Verilog file instantiate the two blocks RAM and SPI
-		+ ram.dat: memory for testbench
-2. schematic pdf:
-    + SPI schematic: schematic for the block after synthesis on Vivado
-    + RAM schematic: schematic for the block after synthesis on Vivado
-    + System Level schematic: schematic for the block after synthesis on Vivado
-4. basys_master.xdc: a constrain file for the target FPGA
-5. bitstream file: bitstream file
-6. netlist file: netlist file from Vivado

 ## SPI Slave Module
 The SPI slave module is responsible for receiving data from the master device and interacting with the RAM module.
 It has the following ports: